- The magnificent architecture of MIHO Museum embedded in a breathtaking landscape of green mountains

 Tour does NOT include

 - Lunch (Please take whatever you would like at the lunch venue)

 - If you stay in Shiga Prefecture, our departure and return point may be changed into a more convenient place.

-- In MIHO Museum, an English-speaking museum guide will take you a tour round their collection (free of charge).
-Otherwise, you can navigate yourself at your own pace.
+- When we arrive at MIHO Museum, an English-speaking museum guide will give you a brief introduction of the musuem (free of charge).
+Then you can navigate yourself at your own pace.
 A English audio guide is available as well (¥500).

 - The potters we visit may vary depending on date, although we generally visit three or four potters.